Other sections in Economics:

 "I strongly feel that Lancaster University is an institution that helps young people to unlock their potential and empower them to grow."

 Peng Wang, PhD Economics 2015

-The programme includes a range of advanced modules and include both advanced theory and applied economics.
+The programmes below include a range of advanced modules and include both advanced theory and applied economics.
 This lays the foundations for conducting high-quality research and preparing the doctoral thesis.
 For more information, please refer to the tabs below or the PhD Economics handbook.

-The first part of the programme includes a range of advanced modules, which are delivered by the Department or by our ESRC NWSSDTP partners at the Universities of Manchester and Liverpool.
+This is a three years programme.
+The first year includes a range of advanced modules, which are delivered by the Department or by our ESRC NWSSDTP partners at the Universities of Manchester and Liverpool.

 The last two years of the PhD programme are dedicated to full-time research for the completion of the doctoral thesis.
 Upon completion of the programme, you should have a thorough understanding of economic theory and its applications, as well as an ability to think critically about, and apply quantitative methods to, economic problems.

 After completing the taught component of the programme, those students who perform well and pass qualifying coursework and examinations proceed to develop a substantive research proposal (ECON880) under the guidance of their supervisory team.
 The research proposal is essentially a preliminary draft of the student’s first research paper, which builds upon the advanced research training undertaken throughout the year (especially the Research Skills module).
 Students defend their research proposal in an upgrade/confirmation panel that takes place in September.